capsa-gg/capsa-documentation/docs/getting-started/web-stack-installation/linux.md

 TODO: admin permissions

-:::success Capsa is installed
+## Capsa is installed

-Capsa is now installed correctly on your server!
+Congratulations!
+Capsa is now set up and running correctly!

+:::tip Need a helping hand?
+If you got stuck deploying Capsa, feel free to reach out to [luciano@companiongroup.io](mailto:luciano@companiongroup.io) for support.
+We are happy to help you getting Capsa up and running!
 :::